Column: Holocaust comparisons frequent in U.S. politics, reflect shallow understanding of the actual genocide

+“Work Brings Freedom,” the wording on the front of the shirt continued, a translation of the notorious motto “Arbeit macht frei” that appeared on the gates of Auschwitz and several other Nazi concentration camps.
+On the back of the shirt was the word “Staff.”

-Packer was sentenced to 75 days in prison on Sept.
-16 for his role in the riot – he was tried for his actions, not his clothing.
+Packer was sentenced Sept.
+16 to 75 days in prison for his role in the riot — he was tried for his actions, not his clothing.
 But his sweatshirt was far from the only Holocaust reference on Jan.
 6 or in its aftermath.

 People are also reading…